 Not only are flights, accommodation, and car rentals all cheaper throughout May—a precursor to the upcoming summer season—but the weather is drastically on the upswing, transforming Iceland into a land of blossom flower, natural rebirth, and transient sunshine.

-In May, Icelanders begin to step out of their winter hibernation, venturing out into the rare reality of the sun, blue skies, and longer days.
+In May, Icelanders begin to step out of their winter hibernation, venturing out into the rare reality of blue skies, sunshine, and longer days.
 With it comes an atmosphere of youthful excitement.

 Icelanders have long by now known how to use their time well when it's sunny, relaxing in the city parks, enjoying the geothermal beach or hiking Mt.
-Esja, sipping Gull in an outdoor beer garden, taking to the kayak and hosting BBQs.
-In this rush of excitement and anticipation, visitors may even catch a rare glimpse of an Icelander sporting shorts.
+Esja, sipping Gull in an outdoor beer garden, taking to the kayak, and hosting BBQs.
+In this rush of excitement and anticipation, visitors may even catch a rare glimpse of an Icelander wearing shorts.

-Perhaps most important for those visiting, however, are the tours and activities open throughout the month of May.
-Thankfully, almost every option is available; whale watching, snorkelling, scuba diving, ATVs, horseback riding, lava caving, hot spring hunting, glacier and mountain hiking, mountain biking, surfing, sightseeing… the list is endless, and with more daylight hours available, Iceland in May can very quickly be turned into a non-stop adventure.
+Perhaps most important for those visiting are the tours and activities open throughout May.
+Thankfully, almost every option is available: whale watching, snorkeling, scuba diving, ATVs, horseback riding, lava caving, hot spring hunting, glacier and mountain hiking, mountain biking, surfing, sightseeing… the list is endless.
+And the availability of more daylight hours can turn Iceland in May into a non-stop adventure.

 But you cannot see the Northern Lights.

 The aurora borealis is a solar phenomenon that can only be seen with clear skies at night; considering that the sun is almost at its peak (Midnight Sun), seeing the Northern Lights will in no way be a possibility.

-There are also a number of festivals, events, and public holidays in May, adding a cultural overlay to your vacation here.
-Not only are there two festivals—RAFLOST: Icelandic Festival of Electronic Arts and Saga Fest—but there is also the opportunity to celebrate religious holidays and even attend events organised as part of the International Day of the Icelandic Horse.
+There are also several festivals, events, and public holidays in May, adding a cultural overlay to your vacation here.
+Not only are there two festivals—RAFLOST: Icelandic Festival of Electronic Arts and Saga Fest—but there is also the opportunity to celebrate religious holidays and even attend events organized as part of the International Day of the Icelandic Horse.